Building Selfconfidence For Kids With Eczema

 7. Readout Children’s Books on Eczema

-A kid is more emotionally vulnerable than any adult, and as a parent you need to put in effort to handle their emotions.
+A kid is more emotionally vulnerable than any adult, and as parents you need to put in efforts to handle their emotions.
 Help your child connect to the stories of other children who have lived their life with eczema by reading out books to them.
 This will help your kid to get a broad understanding of what they are going through.

-If your child is facing eczema, then you need to give them special care.
-You should ensure that your child does not lose their self-esteem or confidence due to what others tell them.
+If your child has eczema, then you need to give them special care.
+You should ensure that your child does not lose their self-esteem or confidence due to what others say to them.
 Tell them they are not alone, and be their friend.
-Have good pep talks and storytelling sessions, along with social interactions with people in your society.
-Help them understand how to tackle every situation and book a consultation with a medical personal to help your kid with eczema get better.
+Have a good pep talk and storytelling sessions, along with social interactions with people in your society.